CSCD01/team_03-project/deliverable0/team.md

 ### Running Meetings

+The meetings will be ran by each member.
+We expect that every single member will be kept up to date with what is going on.
+We will present what we have going on and whether we have any issues and require help.
+Once everyone has spoken, we will focus on what goals we have remaining and whether we have to revisit our timeline.

 ### Meeting Preparation

+Each member will prepare any material they deem is needed to present to the team.

 ### Version Control
 For each commit, the commit message must follow this format: `DELIV[N] - [Name of Committer] - [Commit message]`, where `N` is the current sprint/deliverable, i.e. for Deliverable 0, it would be `DELIV0`.

 ### Division of Work

+Work will be assigned by whomever is interested, and is best fit, to tackle a task.
+We will also take into consideration other workloads that are present on people's notebooks.

 ### Submitting Deliverables

+All deliverables will be tested prior to being pushed to the master branch.
+More importantly, deliverables should be pushed to the master branch within 12 hours of the due date with all proper documentation.

 ### Contingency Planning

 #### If a team member drops out

+If a team member drops out, any work that was assigned to them will be redistributed across the other team members, and we will have to revist our timelines.

 #### If a team member consistently misses meetings

+If a team memeber consistently misses meetings we will have to make sure we get through to that team member to check and see what is going on; whether we have to redistribute work or if there is something else going on.

 #### What if a team member is academically dishonest

+If a team member is academically dishonest then we have no choice but to bring it up with the proper channels to ensure that the project is not put into a vulnerable place.